LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 ![](img/faas-templates.png)

-* Each of these pre-bound events also has an event specific payload associated with it.
-This will be used during the testing but is also visible during development in the "Payload" tab.
+* Each of these pre-bound events also have an event specific payload associated with it that the triggering system will provide.
+However, this will also be used during testing and visible during development in the "Payload" tab.

-* Other systems might invoke functions based on events, not only function, e.g. a LivePerson internal server will invoke functions that have the Event: "Chat Post Survey E-Mail Transcript"
+* Other systems might invoke functions based on events, not only function, e.g. LiveEngage services will invoke functions that have the Event: "Chat Post Survey E-Mail Transcript".

-After choosing the desired template, you'll need to whitelist any external domains you might want to use in order to perform an HTTP call to an external system.
-If this is not required, just deactivate the toggle and skip the next step.

 ### Step 2: Whitelist a domain